Calgary Transit: Officers

 PS&E peace officers have similar powers of a police officer to enforce federal statutes and various provincial statutes while in the execution of their specifically appointed duties, as they pertain to Calgary Transit property.
 Officers enforce the Criminal Code of Canada (CCC), the Gaming and Liquor Act of Alberta, the Traffic Safety Act of Alberta (TSA) – non-moving violations, the Provincial Offences and Procedures Act (POPA), Trespass to Premise Act (TPA), the Petty Trespass Act of Alberta and all municipal by-laws for the City of Calgary.

-PS&E officers have a memorandum of understanding (MoU) with the Calgary Police Service that gives transit peace officers extended authority to arrest and detain individuals with outstanding warrants and execute these warrants.
+PS&E officers have a Memorandum of Understanding or (MoU) with the Calgary Police Service that gives transit peace officers extended authority to arrest and detain individuals with outstanding warrants and execute these warrants.
 This extended authority also allows for transport of arrested individuals to the Calgary Court Services Section (CSS) or Calgary Remand Center (CRC).

-Currently, the force deploys 71 officers with full peace officers status.
+Currently, the force deploys 140 officers with full peace officers status.
 All officers are equipped with handcuffs, OC spray, collapsible batons and protective body armour.

 In June 2009, a new mountain bike unit of eight officers was created and deployed.
 Officers went through an intensive week-long training program through the internationally recognized Law Enforcement Bike Association (LEBA).

-PS&E partners with the local municipal police force, Calgary Police Service, in enforcing laws in the Calgary area on transit properties.
+PS&E partners with the local municipal police force:Calgary Police Service, in enforcing laws in the Calgary area on transit properties.
 As with most agencies, PS&E utilizes its own radio service; and a centralized call taking and dispatch centre.

 Commuter Rail

 Calgary Transit briefly experimented with a commuter train in 1996.
 The service consisted of a single line, running from a platform at 162 Avenue SW (present-day Somerset–Bridlewood station) to Anderson station (then the terminus of the South Line), where commuters could transfer to the CTrain network.
 Running every 20 minutes during the morning and evening rush hours, the free service carried an average of just over 800 people per day.
-The city didn't lay any new track, but ran the trains on the CPR freight line running alongside the South Line's tracks.
+The city did not lay any new track, but ran the trains on the CPR freight line running alongside the South Line's tracks.
 Siemens RegioSprinter diesel multiple units were used as the rolling stock.
 With a top speed of 120 kilometres per hour, the train could cover the roughly 7 kilometres in a matter of minutes.
 The city ultimately decided not to implement permanent commuter rail.
 The CTrain system was later extended along the same corridor, with more stations and regular service.

-In recent years, transit planners and some politicians have discussed adding commuter service to Airdrie, Cochrane, Okotoks, Strathmore and other nearby cities and towns, but no firm plans have been made.
+In recent years, transit planners and some politicians have discussed adding commuter service to Airdrie (currently served by express bus routes by Airdrie Transit), Cochrane, Okotoks (none, Okotoks Transit is a local on-demand service), Strathmore (none, only on-demand mobility van service by Handi-Bus) and other nearby cities and towns, but no firm plans have been made.